ig3/srf/README.md

 ### 2.1.3

-Correct description of templatesets in README.
+ * Correct description of templatesets in README.
+ * Add LICENSE.
+ * Remove old cruft from repository.

 ### 2.1.2 - 20220919